 Protocol

-The systematic followed the Collaboration for Environmental Evidence Guidelines and Standards for Evidence Synthesis in Environmental Management [37] and conforms to the reporting standards for systematic evidence synthesis (ROSES) [42].
+We followed the Collaboration for Environmental Evidence Guidelines and Standards for Evidence Synthesis in Environmental Management [37] and conformed to the reporting standards for systematic evidence synthesis (ROSES) [42].
 The systematic map is based on a previously published protocol registered in PROCEED, the global database of prospectively registered evidence reviews and syntheses in the environmental sector [31].

 Deviation from the protocol

-Data coding strategy

-Data extracting was done collaboratively by six reviewers using the same questionnaire.
-The data extracting progress followed the consistency checking outlined in the protocol.
-No other deviation or additions were made to the protocol.
+There was no deviation from the protocol.

 Search strategy

-10 benchmark articles were selected for the development of the search string.
+10 benchmark articles were selected a priori for the development of the search string.
 These 10 articles were selected based on their relevance to the topic, covering both climatology, and subtropical and temperate coral systems under the influence of ocean warming.
-A series of search string were trialled to test their capability on capturing the benchmark articles.
-The Boolean operator search string was developed on Scopus and translated to Web of Science database after it successfully captured all 10 benchmark articles on Scopus.
-To capture recent studies, the search results are limited to publication on and after 2010 and limited to English only.
-There are four main areas the search string is designed to capture according to the PECO criteria.
+A series of search string were trialed to test their capability on capturing the benchmark articles.
+The Boolean operator search string was developed on Scopus and translated to the Web of Science database after it successfully captured all 10 benchmark articles on Scopus.
+To capture recent studies, the search results were limited to publication on and after 2010 and limited to English only.

 Search strings